About Har Ki Dun Trek (Garhwal Himalayas)

 The extensive open knolls following the course of the Supin River can be sigtseen.
 Further in front of the glades one can stroll among the backwoods of Bhojpatra trees (Himalayan birch) or get a closer look at the Jaundhar glacier and Swargarohini Mountain, for which we would be required to head upwards the Har Ki Dun valley, towards the Swargaroini peak the eastern way.
 We can decide to unwind and absorb the views for quite a while or we can proceed with our trek to Marinda Tal, in the north, only two kilometer away from Har ki Dun.
 The path is progressively rising here.
 It is a little lake framed by an immense stone blocking the stream which ripples down from the base of the Borasu Pass.
 After the brief homage to Marinda Tal we make our return venture back to Kalkatiyadhar.
 We take a similar course and it turns out to be a lot simpler as it’s all descending from here.
 We reach back by early night and rest at the campground.

 The trek back to Osla is a simple stroll.
 On the course we run over a marvellous perspective on the path right to Osla and see the valley slide towards Taluka, around the bend of the edge where the two streams coming from Har Ki Dun and Ruinsara separately, meet.
 Somewhat shy of this convergence we can get a brief look at a path to one side set apart by a sight of an extension down over the stream.
 This path goes to join the trail to Ruinsara Lake and is infrequently taken.
 Subsequent to arriving at Osla, one can wander about in the town, converse with local people and absorb the Garhwali culture.
-Again we can either set camp or reside at a homestay.
+We camp at Pauni Garaat.

 - Trek gradient: Easy.
 Descending trail and flat walking.